MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-meetings.md

 Organizers can't disable recording for a meeting if admin policies permit it, but they can limit recording to organizers and co-organizers if they have a Teams Premium license.

 You can set meeting recordings to expire after a specified time.
-This can help save storage space in organizations where a lot of meetings are recorded.
+This can help save storage space in organizations where many meetings are recorded.
 When a recording expires, it's moved to the recycle bin and the file owner is notified.
 They can restore the recording if they need to.

 Recording files are saved to OneDrive (for private meetings) or SharePoint (for channel meetings).
 Users who attended the meeting have permissions to view the recording by default.
 You can [block the download of meeting recording files](block-download-meeting-recording.md) if you need to.